mathjax/MathJax-docs/README.md

 ## Beautiful documentation.

 The MathJax installation and usage documentation is available in this repository.
-The documents are also available on the MathJax web site on line at <http://docs.mathjax.org>.
+The documents are also available on the MathJax web site online at <http://docs.mathjax.org>.
 Please help us improve the documentation!
-You can use the editor feature on github to to simplify this.
+You can use the editor feature on github to simplify this.

 ## Community